MaayonThayaparan/BudgetAllocationApp-React/README.md

 - Start the server using the below command in the terminal (without start and end quotes):
   "npm start"
 - This will launch the website.
 You can do the following:
-     - Change the currency in the 'Location' selector.
+     - Change the currency in the 'Currency' selector.
 This will update the currency symbol across the webpage.
-     - In the 'Add Items' section you can select 'Items', then determine to add/reduce in the 'Quantity' selector and input a number in the text box.
-Click 'Save'
+     - You can increase/decrease each department by 10 using the '+' or '-' buttons or clear it completly using the 'X' button.
+          - This will dynamically change the 'Allocated Budget', 'Remaining' and 'Spent so far' fields.
+     - You can change a department via lump sum in the 'Change allocation' section.
+Choose the department, choose to add/remove, and input a number and hit 'Save'.
-          - This will update the webpage in the 'Quantity', 'Items Price' for the item and update the 'Cart Value'.
+          - This will dynamically change the 'Allocated Budget', 'Remaining' and 'Spent so far' fields.
-     - Click the 'X' item in each row to clear quantity of the item down to 0.
-Cart Value will be updated accordingly.

 # Getting Started with Create React App